MapColonies/developer-portal/docs/getting-started/3D/services/3Dtiles_server.md

 # 3D Tile Server

-In 3D, the 3DTiles server is used as a proxy to serve the models files.
+In 3D, the 3DTiles server uses the [XYZ protocol](../../../library/xyz-protocol.md) to serve the models files.

 **How does it work?**